 The Eventbrite App

 You can also download the Eventbrite app onto your Apple or Android mobile device.
-Once you have registered, all tickets booked to the same email address will automatically appear on your device.
+Once you have registered, all tickets booked to your email address will automatically appear on your device.

 Frequently Asked Questions (FAQs)